Bunkai9448/digipet_PSP/RE_Guide.md

 - As you might guessed, you need to redo your ISO file to play.
 Use UMDGen and swap your files with the old ones.
 Enjoy your modified game!

-## Extra: Making the patch
+## Making the patch

-- If you want to share your modification with the world without sharing the full ISO, you better create a patch.
+- When you want to share your modification with the world without sharing the full ISO, you better create a patch.
 This is section is to teach you how to do so. *Don't be afraid, this is one of the easiest parts*

-## Appendix: Data Location summary
+## Data Location Summary

 | File (route) | Data in File | handling (read this guide's section)
 |:---:|:---:|:---:|